nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   | Set_transfer_hook of set_hook_param
 ```

-### FA2 permissioning policies and configuration
+### FA2 permission policies and configuration

 Often proposed token standards specify either a single policy (like allowances
 in ERC-20) or multiple non-compatible policies (like ERC-777 which has both allowances
 and operators APIs; two versions of the transfer entry point, one which invokes
 sender/receiver hooks and one which does not).

-FA2 implementation may use different permissioning policies to define who can initiate
+FA2 implementation may use different permission policies to define who can initiate
 a transfer and who can receive tokens.
+The particular permission policy defines
+the semantics (logic which defines if a transfer operation permitted or not) and
+MAY require additional data (like operators and allowances).
+If permission policy
+requires additional data, it also requires configuration API to manage that data.
-This specification defines a set of standard
+This specification defines a set of standard configuration APIs.
+The concrete
-configuration APIs.
-The concrete implementation of FA2 token contract MUST support
+implementation of FA2 token contract MUST support one of the standard config APIs,
-one of the standard config APIs, which can be discovered by FA2 token contract
+which can be discovered by FA2 token contract clients such as wallets.
+For more
-clients such as wallets.
-For more details see description of `Get_permissions_policy`
+details see description of `Get_permissions_policy` entry point.
-entry point.

 The particular implementation of FA2 token contract MAY extend one of the standard
 configuration APIs with additional custom entry points. `permission_policy_config`